9 on 9 Outdoor Soccer Rules

 10.1 A regulation team consists of 9 players (one of which is the goalkeeper).
 A team may play with a minimum of 6 players.
 The possible combinations are 5m/4w, 4m/5w, 4m/4w, 4m/3w, 3m/4w, 3m/3w.

-10.2 One female must touch the ball in her team’s offensive zone, after the last time the ball crossed the mid-line, before their team may score.
+10.2 One female must touch the ball in her team’s offensive zone before their team may score.
 Once the ball has been touched by a female, the ball may be played by the team in possesion in the team's defensive zone without having to be re-establish a female touch.
 Once possession is lost, then if the team gains possession, they must have a female touch on the offensive zone.

 10.3 In the case of a penalty kick, the person taking the kick must be of the same gender as the person who was fouled originally.
 (Example: a female is fouled in the penalty area, the penalty kick must be taken by a female)